Frequently Asked Questions

 What can I expect during my treatments?

-Every appointment will be one-on-one with your physical therapist!
+Every appointment will be one-on-one with your therapist!
 You can expect to spend 90 minutes at your Initial Assessment and Treatment and 60 minutes at your Follow-up Treatments or Orthopedic Treatments.
 Each visit will include a comprehensive assessment, manual therapy, therapeutic exercises, restorative and postural reeducation, and an individualized, tailored home exercise plan to supplement treatment between visits.

 What is push prep?